4 Examples of Great Customer Service

 Great customer service removes stress.
 How many times do some retailers overcommunicate problems?
 Your job is not to add stress or friction.
 If you have it handled, you don’t have to call the customer and get them upset.

-Mastro’s Steakhouse in San Francisco’s theater district had received a high rating on TripAdvisor, and so we checked them out the first night.
-A line at the door was waiting for them to open at 5 pm.
+Mastro’s Steakhouse in San Francisco’s theater district had received a high rating on TripAdvisor, so we checked them out the first night.
+A line at the door awaited them to open at 5 pm.
 The restaurant had a full bar on the second floor and a rooftop terrace dining area.

 I told him about the Bentley, and he asked to see pictures.
-He was a car guy also, and shared his tips about what to see going down Highway 1.
+He was also a car guy, and he shared his tips about what to see when going down Highway 1.

 How does this relate to retail?

 Great customer service is seamless.
 It seeks out moments to shine.
-Its curiosity is integral if you want to build a world-class business that interfaces with the public.
+Its curiosity is integral to building a world-class business that interfaces with the public.

 After a few minutes, a server in his 30s came over and said, “I’m not your server, but since she’s running late, what can I get you to drink?”
 We gave him the drink orders, and he distributed the menus.
 He returned with the drinks, “OK, she’s not coming, so I’ll be your server.
 So where are you coming from?”
 I told him the car journey story from New York to San Francisco.